Quantum clock and Newtonian time

-This observation motivates us to explore the question whether it is reasonable to assume that the time variable $t \geq 0$ parameterizing the unitary evolution operator $\{{\hat U}(t)\}_{t\geq0}$ governing the dynamics of a quantum system is deterministic.
-Specifically, our purpose here is to examine the effect of replacing Newtonian time $t$ with a quantum clock $\{{\Gamma}_t\}_{t\geq0}$, where the time that the quantum clock shows is an increasing random process.
-We shall derive the dynamical equation satisfied by the state of a quantum system driven by a random unitary operator process $\{{\hat U}({\Gamma}_t)\}_{t\geq0}$, with a clock $\{{\Gamma}_t\}_{t\geq0}$ that ticks forward randomly by random amounts.
+This observation motivates us to explore whether it is reasonable to assume that the Newtonian clock process $\{t\}_{t \geq 0}$ subordinating the unitary evolution operator $\{{\hat U}(t)\}_{t\geq0}$ governing the dynamics of a quantum system is necessarily deterministic.
+Our purpose here is to examine the effect of replacing the Newtonian clock with a quantum clock $\{{\sigma}_t\}_{t\geq0}$, where the time that the quantum clock shows takes the form of a nonnegative increasing random process.
+We shall derive the dynamical equation satisfied by the state of a quantum system generated by a random unitary operator $\{{\hat U}({\sigma}_t)\}_{t\geq0}$, with a quantum clock $\{{\sigma}_t\}_{t\geq0}$ that ticks forward randomly in random amounts.